Broadcast Business Representative

 Protect the interests of SAG-AFTRA and its members by negotiating and enforcing SAG-AFTRA broadcast collective bargaining agreements in all matters relating to the terms and conditions of employment for broadcast employees, as well as member outreach through station visits and bargaining unit meetings.
-Supports staff in internal and external organizing for broadcast stations within the geographic scope of the Seattle and Portland Locals.
-Provide support to members with their health and retirement benefits.
-Support the Locals’ staff, Boards of Directors and broadcast member committees by providing advice and opinions on issues as assigned.
+Supports staff in internal and external organizing for broadcast stations within San Francisco-Northern California.
+Support the Local staff, the Local Executive Board of Directors and broadcast member committees by providing advice and opinions on issues as assigned.

 (This section provides a general summary of the most significant job duties performed.
 It does not explain in detail every single duty performed.)

-• Assist with drafting, negotiating and administering broadcast contracts with television and radio stations.
+• Drafting, negotiating and administering broadcast contracts with television and radio stations.

 • Provide general overview, information and assistance to covered broadcast employees including frequent station visits and bargaining unit meetings.

 • Work in alignment with national strategy on issues such as minimum contractual standards.

 • Address issues and share information through regular labor/management meetings.

 • Handle grievances, resolutions through Federal Mediation and/or settlement discussions, in an effort to preempt arbitration or litigation.

 • Establish working relationships with employer counterparts in order to effectively administer and enforce the terms of broadcast collective bargaining agreements.